Community of Madrid: Delegation of the Central Government

-Since the creation of autonomous communities, the Government of Spain appoints a special representative to each region, the Government Delegate, part of the Peripheral State Administration.
+Since the creation of autonomous communities, the Government of Spain appoints a special representative to each autonomous community, the Government Delegate, part of the Peripheral State Administration.
 Unlike other single-province autonomous communities, the Government also appoints the Government Sub-delegate, the successor office to the provincial civil governor.
 The seats of both the delegation and the subdelegation are located at the Borghetto Palace in Madrid.

 Administrative divisions

 The Community of Madrid, following the long-standing form of local government in Spain, is divided administratively into 179 municipalities (featuring 801 towns and entities).
-Its municipalities comprise 2.2% of the Spanish territory (8110).
+Its municipalities comprise 2.2% of the Spanish territory (8,110).
 It is ranked 23rd amongst Spanish provinces in number of municipalities, which is slightly above average.

 The average is 165 municipalities by province.
 The ayuntamiento, presided by its alcalde (Mayor) is the formal institution charged with the government and administration of most municipalities.
 The municipal councillors forming the deliberative assembly of the ayuntamiento are directly elected through proportional representation with closed party lists and a 5% electoral threshold.
 In turn, the councillors are charged with electing from among themselves (by default candidates are the head of each electoral list) the Mayor presiding over the ayuntamiento.